 Just as we’ve gently led our travelers on a journey to find all the puzzle pieces—with many more before we have the complete picture—so the stars have directed humans to find their way.

-We watch sailors using Ptolemy’s maps and then orienting themselves north or south by watching the positions of important navigational stars: the North Star or Polaris, which we find in the constellation Little Dipper (Ursa Minor), itself a navigational point, and the Southern Cross that points towards the celestial South Pole.
+We watch sailors using Ptolemy’s maps and then orienting themselves north or south by observing the positions of major navigational stars.
+The North Star or Polaris, which we find in the Little Dipper (Ursa Minor) constellation, itself a navigational point, and the Southern Cross that points towards the celestial South Pole.

-The North Star never moves, in contrast to the stars around it, so that it is a fixed point for seafarers to determine their latitude; in fact, no matter what your latitude, you can view the North Star at the same angle in relation to the horizon.
+The North Star never moves, in contrast to the surrounding stars, so that it is a fixed point for seafarers to determine their latitude; in fact, no matter what your latitude, you can view the North Star at the same angle in relation to the horizon.
 As we look into the sky, we observe the North Star.

 Someone uses a GPS to read our latitude.
-In centuries past he might have used an astrolabe, a spherical handheld analog calculator that contains a moving disk to represent the position of the stars, or a cross staff, which uses several “vanes” or slats sliding on a central staff to measure the angles between stars and height of the Pole Star as well as of the sun.
+In centuries past, he might have used an astrolabe, a spherical handheld analog calculator that contains a moving disk to represent the position of the stars.
+Or a cross-staff, which uses several vanes or slats sliding on a central staff to measure the angles between stars and the height of the Pole Star and the sun.

 We all agree this is something to consider.
-Something we’ve never thought of.
-Likewise, we have never thought of something else the sun, moon and stars have provided us with: the calendar.
+We never have before thought of this.
+Likewise, we have never thought of something else the sun, moon, and stars have provided us with: the calendar.

 We have discussed the seasons, which man could observe unaided without calculation.
 The calendar, however, is another matter.
-While we can’t observe the orbits of the Earth and Moon to count days, we now know that it takes 365 days for the earth to complete its orbit around the sun.
+We can watch the orbits of the Earth and Moon to count days, and we now know that it takes 365 days for the Earth to complete its orbit around the sun.

-However, imagine that we are ancient Chinese, Babylonians, Hebrews or Greeks.
+Imagine we are ancient Chinese, Babylonians, Hebrews or Greeks.
 While we observe the change of the seasons, we watch the phases of the moon.
-The lunar phase cycle is 29.5 days, or a month, and during our accelerated month we observe two full moons.
-We soon discover, however, that the number of days in a month is not fixed, unlike the solar calendar.
+The lunar phase cycle is 29.5 days or a month, and during our accelerated month, we observe two full moons.
+We soon discover, however, that there is no fixed number of days in a month, unlike the solar calendar.

-Also, we learn that a lunar calendar year is thirteen months in order to match the seasons, in particular the harvests.
-Ancient farmers needed the moon, as well as the solar calendar, to tell them when to plant, and when to harvest.
+Also, we learn that a lunar calendar year is thirteen months to match the seasons, in particular the harvests.
+Ancient farmers needed the moon, as well as the solar calendar, to tell them when to plant and when to harvest.
 Also, the phases of the moon are associated with specific festivals and celebrations of the passage of life.
 While this may sound complicated, the lunar months are still part of the Jewish calendar; each month begins on the New Moon.
 Stars are not involved in the calculation.

 Worship – Good and Bad Omens

 “You humans believe in good or bad omens,” Galacti says, shaking his head, “I’ve been reading up on it, accessing the library of the universe.
-You’ve seen what a star is made of and you’ve seen the Big Bang.
-Who can honestly tell me you believe in omens or ‘divine favors’ as you call them?
+You’ve seen the composition of a star and the Big Bang.
+Who can honestly tell me you believe in omens or divine favors as you call them?
 Seeing a halo around the sun and believing it foretells rain?
-Wishing upon a shooting star for example?
+Wishing upon a shooting star, for example?
 Anyone here from Chile?”
 A woman who admired our South American plants in Inventory of the Universe, Chapter 5, raises her hand. ”It’s said that if you see a shooting star in Chile, you will have a year of good luck.”

-We all pause to consider the cultural omens and stories we have been taught.
+We all pause to consider the cultural omens and stories we learned.
 For example, the positions of stars and lunar eclipses often herald the birth of a major world figure.
-We ponder every belief including the warning that a full moon on Christmas Day will bring bad luck.
+We ponder every belief, including the warning that a full moon on Christmas Day will bring bad luck.

-The ancient Greeks worshipped meteorites, which were thought to represent the stone Zeus’ father, Cronos, swallowed instead of Zeus, whom he thought would dethrone him.
+The ancient Greeks worshipped meteorites, which they thought represented the stone Zeus’ father, Cronos, swallowed instead of Zeus, whom he thought would dethrone him.
 Many Greek temples enshrined meteorites as objects of worship.
 Meteorite veneration exists in many cultures on Earth.
 Why would a rock from the heavens become something people pray before?

-Planets as well became signs of good luck and of the gods.
-The Babylonians associated Jupiter, Venus, Mercury, Saturn and Mars with their deities, and if Babylonians could read and interpret the motion of the planets, they could understand and predict major world events.
+Planets as well became signs of good luck and the gods.
+The Babylonians associated Jupiter, Venus, Mercury, Saturn, and Mars with their deities.
+If Babylonians could read and interpret the motion of the planets, they could understand and predict significant world events.
 Even the New Moon, which was not associated with any god, was a source of study—if it appeared earlier than expected, cattle or crops would fail and die.

-To see the sun rise at Stonehenge on the winter solstice signifies that the following year will be a favorable one.
-Galacti observes that even sun tanning acquires a bit of an exotic mystique, as ‘sun-worshippers’ who deliberately tan are trying to project success, a tropical and desirable lifestyle–though exposure to the sun has many benefits in improving health and mood!
-In any case, ‘sun signs’ populate the world, most notably in astrology.
+To see the sunrise at Stonehenge on the winter solstice signifies that the following year will be a favorable one.
+Galacti observes that even sun tanning acquires a bit of an exotic mystique, as sun-worshippers who deliberately tan are trying to project success, a tropical and desirable lifestyle–through exposure to the sun has many benefits in improving health and mood!
+In any case, sun signs populate the world, most notably in astrology.

 This blog post is an excerpt from chapter 1.2 of Audit of the Universe.